ibm-cloud-docs/codeengine/cmd_defs.md

 #### Example of an HMAC secret
 {: #secret-create-hmac-example}

-An HMAC secret contains an `access-key-id` and a `secret_access_key` key and is used with S3-compatible tools and libraries that require authentication but do not support IBM Cloud® Identity and Access Management API keys.
+An HMAC secret contains an `access_key_id` and a `secret_access_key` key and is used with S3-compatible tools and libraries that require authentication but do not support IBM Cloud® Identity and Access Management API keys.

 To see CLI help for creating an HMAC secret, run `ibmcloud ce secret create --format hmac`.